 A foreign person is proposing to acquire an interest in commercial land for \$65,000.
-As this acquisition meets the definition of a de minimis action under section 53 of the Fees Regulation, the relevant fee would be \$4,200.
+As this acquisition meets the definition of a de minimis action under section 53 of the Fees Regulation, the relevant fee would be \$2,000.

 If an agreement covers multiple actions for which the consideration for each action is less than \$75,000, then only one fee will be payable for those actions that meet this rule.
-In this situation, the fee payable will be \$4,200 unless all the actions are reviewable national security actions, in which case the fee payable will be 25 per cent of this lower fee.
+In this situation, the fee payable will be \$2,000 unless all the actions are reviewable national security actions, in which case the fee payable will be 25 per cent of this lower fee.

-As part of one agreement, a foreign person is proposing to acquire five medium-sized vacant residential lots in South Australia.
-The consideration payable for each lot is \$72,500 and the action meets the definition of a de minimis action under section 53 of the Fees Regulation.
-In this instance, the relevant fee would be a total of \$4,200 for all five de minimis actions.
+As part of one agreement, a foreign person is proposing to acquire five agricultural land titles, all of which are low value easements.
+Each easement has a consideration value of \$50,000 and meets the definition of a de minimis action under section 53 of the Fees Regulation.
+In this instance, the relevant fee would be a total of \$2,000 for all five de minimis actions.